ToomasYang/ToomasYang.github.io/README.md

 # Technical Portfolio

-This repository hosts a technical portfolio built using [TechFolio](http://techfolios.github.io).
+Hi there!
+This repository hosts my technical portfolio, built using [TechFolio](http://techfolios.github.io).
+This was originally was used for a class assignment, but I wanted to spend time to polish it up to better suit my needs, and to display the accomplishments I've done.
+I am still learning how to work with HTML, but I plan to make my portfolio more appealing as I learn more!

-See the quick start guide for instructions on how to tailor the template to your own needs.
+**-Thomas**